Ranking Buffalo Wild Wings Sauces From Worst To First

 In an unexpected turn of events, Mild is our favorite of the classic Buffalo-style sauces on the menu at Buffalo Wild Wings.
 If you happen to be dining with picky children or adults who are convinced that they don't like spicy foods, order some mild wings and let the magic begin.
 This sauce is delightfully creamy and has a rich, velvety mouthfeel that plays well with the tomato-forward flavor profile.
 While this sauce is, as the name suggests, mild, it is not completely devoid of heat like the Teriyaki or Honey BBQ.
 There is the gentlest suggestion of spice, the kind that will have even the most cautious eaters curious to see if they might, in fact, want a little more — but you don't need it.
 Even those who generally order on the wilder end of the spectrum are likely to find themselves surprised by how good Mild sauce is.

-5. Smoky Adobo sauce
+5. Golden Fire sauce

 4. Nashville Hot sauce

 On the tail of the epic fast food chicken sandwich battles of summer 2019, Buffalo Wild Wings released its Nashville Hot sauce along with a fried chicken sandwich designed to rival the cult favorite sandwiches from Chick-fil-A and Popeyes.
-While the B-Dubs sandwich, which included beer-battered chicken topped with Napa slaw, chilis, pickles, and ranch on a challah roll, didn't make headlines, the resulting sauce remains one of the best new additions to the Buffalo Wild Wings menu.
+While the B-Dubs sandwich, which included beer-battered chicken topped with Napa slaw, chilis, pickles, and ranch on a challah roll, didn't make headlines, the resulting sauce remains one of the best additions to the Buffalo Wild Wings menu.

 It has just the right amount of heat to make it hot rather than spicy, with just a touch of sweetness and a less vinegar-forward flavor profile than the Buffalo-inspired line of sauces.
 While the sandwich is good, Nashville Hot wings are the way to go.
-You'll probably want to order an extra side of ranch or bleu cheese since the Nashville Hot sauce practically begs for a rich and creamy counterpart.
+You'll probably want to order an extra side of ranch or blue cheese since the Nashville Hot sauce practically begs for a rich and creamy counterpart.

 3. Parmesan Garlic sauce